RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 ### Rim\* groups

-tyre/rimms are combinations of their shape parameters, in hopes they automatically perform 1 on n fitting without the need to resource all combo's.--
+The rim\8 groups are an encoded combination of tire/wheel shape parameters.
+The goal is to automatically perform 1 on n fitting without the need to research all possible combinations.
-rimAA-BB: where AA is the smallest radius (where rubber meets metal), and BB is the distance between the ridges which keeps the tyre in between them, taken from the rubber insides.
+The format is: rimAA-BB, where AA is the smallest radius (spot rubber meets 'metal'), and BB is the distance between the ridges that keep the tire inbetween them measured using the 'rubber' insides.

 ## Snippets